siva2024-27/FITDEFENSE/Readme.md

 - Member 3: [Nandana Rakesh] - [Amal jyothi college of engineering]

 ### Hosted Project Link
-[mention your project hosted project link here]
+[C:\Users\Nandana Rakesh\Desktop\hackthon]

 ### Project Description
-[2-3 lines about what your project does]
+["Fit Defense" is a hostilic welless platform providing online self defense classes,fitness routines and health advice.]

 ### The Problem statement
-["Fit Defense" is a hostilic welless platform providing online self defense classes,fitness routines and health advice.]
+[why we are using different apps for fittness and health care?]

 ### The Solution
 [our website eliminates the need for multiple apps by providing all fitness-related resources in one place making it more convenient and time-saving ]